-Asymptomatic cases are a problem as the patients are tested COVID-19 positive but develop no symptoms such as fever, cough or sore throat.
+Asymptomatic cases are a problem as the patients are tested COVID-19 positive but develop no symptoms such as fever, cough, or sore throat.
 However, they pose a risk of spreading the disease to others.

-The central Hubei province and its capital Wuhan, where the COVID-19 originated late last year, reported 439 asymptomatic cases till Friday, prompting Chinese officials to resort to mass testing of 11 million residents of the city beginning from Wednesday.
+The central Hubei province and its capital Wuhan, where the COVID-19 originated late last year, reported 439 asymptomatic cases till Friday, prompting Chinese officials to resort to mass testing of 11 million residents of the city beginning on Wednesday.

 Hubei health commission said on Saturday that a total of 283,405 close contacts of COVID-19 patients in the province had been tracked by Friday, 763 of whom were still under medical observation.

-By Friday, death toll from the virus in the province stood at 4,512, including 3,869 in Wuhan.
+By Friday, the death toll from the virus in the province stood at 4,512, including 3,869 in Wuhan.